labwc/labwc/README.md

 Labwc tries to stay in keeping with wlroots and sway in terms of general approach and coding style.

-In order to avoid re-inventing configuration syntax and theme variable names, [openbox-3.4] specification is used.
+In order to avoid re-inventing configuration & theme syntax, [openbox-3.4] specification is used.
 This does not mean that labwc is an openbox clone.
-In fact, as a Wayland compositor it will be quite different in areas, and the acceptance criteria only lists ca 40% of openbox features.

-Parsing GTK3 and Qt themes for window decorations is quite complicated, so using the much simpler openbox specification makes sense for a simple compositor such as labwc.
+In fact, as a Wayland compositor it is quite different in areas, and the acceptance criteria only covers ca 40% of openbox features.

 [Video (3:42)](https://youtu.be/rE1bQjSVJzg)